 NRWA Water Monitoring Program

-This year (2013) marks the twenty-first season that dedicated volunteers have monitored water quality and reported conditions and observations at over 43 sites throughout the Nashua River watershed.
+This year (2017) marks the twenty-fifth season that dedicated volunteers have monitored water quality and reported conditions and observations at over 44 sites throughout the Nashua River watershed.
 The Water Monitoring Program builds community awareness of water issues, helps identify and restore problem sites, promotes advocacy for our watershed, and increases the volume of information available on our waters.
 We use the monitoring results to create a River Report Card that is shared with volunteers, the public, and Massachusetts and New Hampshire state agencies each month.
 View historic water quality data.
 For more information on what we monitor, and why, see our Volunteer Water Monitoring Manual.
-Monitoring for the 2013 season is supported in part by grants from BAE Systems in Nashua, NH and the Norcross Wildlife Foundation, Inc.
+Monitoring for the 2017 season is supported in part by grants from Suez Water, Fieldstone Foundation, and Nashua West Rotary.

 Monitors: Please visit our Monitors Corner for more monitoring details, to read our Volunteer Manual, find kit pick-up dates, a list of sites, our monitoring schedule, data forms, and directions to the labs.